Azure/Mission-Critical-Connected/docs/reference-implementation/AppDesign-Application-Design.md

 ## The workload

-The foundational AlwaysOn reference implementation considers a simple web shop catalog workflow where end users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
+The Azure Mission-Critical reference implementation considers a simple web shop catalog workflow where end users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
 Although fairly straight forward, this application enables the Reference Implementation to demonstrate the asynchronous processing of requests and how to achieve high throughput within a solution.

 The workload consists of three components: